tobyhodges/fair-research-software/episodes/00-introduction.md

 In this course, we adopt the Turing Way's definitions:

 * **Reproducible research**: a result is reproducible when the same analysis steps performed on the same data consistently produce the same answer.
-(For example, I drop my pen 10 times and each time it falls to the floor.
-I run the same code multiple times (perhaps on different machines) and each time it produces the same result.)
+  * For example, two different people drop a pen 10 times each and every time it falls to the floor.
+Or, we run the same code multiple times on different machines and each time it produces the same result.
 * **Replicable research**: a result is replicable when the same analysis performed on different data produces qualitatively similar answers.
-(I drop a pencil, it also falls to the floor.)
+  * For example, instead of a pen, we drop a pencil, and it also falls to the floor.
+Or, we collect two different datasets as part of two different studies and run the same code over these datasets with the same result each time.
 * **Robust research**: a result is robust when the same data is subjected to different analysis workflows to answer the same research question and a qualitatively similar or identical answer is produced.
-(For example, I lend you my pen and you drop it out the window, it still falls to the floor.
-I run the same analysis implemented in Python and R and it produces the same result.)
+  * For example, I lend you my pen and you drop it out the window, and it still falls to the floor.
+Or we run the same analysis implemented in both Python and R over the same data and it produces the same result.
 * **Generalisable research**: combining replicable and robust findings allow us to form generalisable results that are broadly applicable to different types of data or contexts.
-(For example, everything we drop falls, therefore gravity exists.)
+  * For example, everything we drop - falls, therefore gravity exists.

 ![*The Turing Way project illustration of aspects of reproducible research by Scriberia, used under a CC-BY 4.0 licence, [DOI: 10.5281/zenodo.3332807][ttw-illustrations]*](https://the-turing-way.netlify.app/_images/reproducible-definition-grid.svg){alt='Four cartoon images depicting two researchers at two machines which take in data and output the same landscape image in 4 different ways.
 These visually describe the four scenarios listed above.'}